Henry (1819 ship)

 Henry was a sailing ship built in 1819 at Quebec, Canada.
 She initially sailed between London and Quebec, but then she made two voyages transporting convicts from England to Australia.
 She was wrecked in the Torres Strait in 1825.

 Career

+Henry was re-registered in London on 2 June 1820.

-Henry entered Lloyd's Register (LR), in 1820 with J. Turner, master, Osborne, owner, and trade London–Quebec.
+She entered Lloyd's Register (LR), in 1820 with J. Turner, master, Osborne, owner, and trade London–Quebec.
 She was re-registered at London on 2 June 1820.

-First convict voyage
+First convict voyage (1823)

 Under the command of Thomas Thatcher and surgeon Thomas Davies, she left London, England on 10 June 1823, arrived at Sydney on 26 August.
 She had embarked 160 male convicts; no convicts died on the voyage.
 Henry sailed from Port Jackson on 27 September, bound for Batavia.